-NASA's black women mathematicians
+The black women who sent NASA to space

 A pivotal scene in the film features Glenn.
 Johnson's work was held in such high regard in its time that Glenn, who died on Thursday, was aware of it.
 Computers were so new that even people at NASA were skeptical of them, and Glenn requested that Johnson personally confirm its calculations before his trip three times around Earth.

-A day and a half later she proved the computer right.
+A day and a half later, she proved the computer right.

 Considered more patient and detail-oriented than men (and they could be paid less), the first women were hired in 1935 to do the integral but time-consuming work of reading, calculating and plotting test data to free up engineers for research projects.